lubuntu-team/manual/source/3/3.2/3.2.19/screensaver.rst

 If you try to open the screensaver settings without having the screensaver daemon running you will bring up a dialog if you want to launch it.

 To change to get even more settings on your screensaver use the :guilabel:`Advanced` tab.
 To change images in your screensaver change settings in :guilabel:`Image Manipulation` heading.

+To change turrning the screen off and if to enter standby or suspend use the settings in :guilabel:`Display Power Management`.

 .. image:: screensaver-advanced.png